zepcp/distense-contracts/README.md

 - You can interact with your version of the contracts at this point and modify the distense-ui if you want

+## Contract Overview

+The following is an overview of how Distense's smart contracts are structured.

+We have four primary contracts:

+- Distense.sol
+  - This contract is almost solely about Distense's governance parameters.
+The original values are hardcoded in this file and the titles are also here.
+When another contract checks the current value of a smart contract, it will query this smart contract.
+  - This contract contains the DIDToken contract's address so it can query the percent of DID owned a voter has
+- DIDToken.sol
+  - This contract contains the important DID balances and functions that pertain to exchanging and investing ether for DID and vice versa.
+- Tasks.sol
+  - This contract contains the important `addTask` and `taskRewardVote` functions.  `taskRewardVote` is so long because we effectively house the modifiers in this function within it to minimize the size of the call stack which would reach the limits if we didn't.

 ## Contribute

 - By contributing to this repo you will earn DID an Ethereum token that gives you governance and economic rights to Distense